Becoming a Childminder

 Q. Why do I need to attend an Information session?

-A. The information sessions provides a broad overview of what to expect when becoming a childminder, Some people seem to think that childminding is an easier childcare option.
-This session provides deeper understanding.
+A. The information session provides a broad overview of what to expect when becoming a childminder, Some people seem to think that childminding is an easier childcare option - this session provides a deeper understanding of what is involved.
 It also dispels some myths about childminding.

 Q. How long will the whole process take to become Ofsted registered?